If you signed up for ShopKeep on or after October 12, 2017, use this article to set up basic items.

 How do I delete an item?

 From the Items List, select an item and click the red ‘Delete’ link.
 Please be aware that if a deleted item is re-added later, labels printed for the original item must be re-printed.
 Deleted items appear on sales reports, but do not appear on certain other reports.
-Visit the Inventory FAQ to learn which reports are not supported.
+Visit our Inventory FAQ to learn which reports are not supported.

 ShopKeep Label Printing